-The result of the Second Amendment is that Revival may acquire Meridian Beartrack by making a cash payment of US\$250,000 (which has been paid as at the date of this AIF), delivering 4,000,000 million Common Shares (which have all been issued as at the date of this AIF) as follows: 1,000,000 Common Shares on signing and 1,000,000 Common Shares on each of the first three anniversary dates of the effective date of the Beartrack Agreement (1,000,000 Common Shares issued during the year ended June 30, 2019; 1,000,000 Common Shares issued during the year ended June 30, 2019; 1,000,000 Common Shares issued during the year ended June 30, 2019; 1,000,000 Common Shares issued during the year ended June 30, 2020 and 1,000,000 Common Shares issued on August 24, 2020), spending US\$10,000,000 on exploration and funding certain operating and maintenance costs during a five-year earn-in period ending on or before September 29, 2022 (approximately US\$8.3 million spent as of the date of this AIF).
-Upon completion of the acquisition, Revival will assume future site O&M cost obligations including site bonding.
+The result of the Second Amendment is that Revival may acquire Meridian Beartrack by making a cash payment of US\$250,000 (which has been paid as at the date of this AIF), delivering 4,000,000 million Common Shares (which have all been issued as at the date of this AIF) as follows: 1,000,000 Common Shares on signing and 1,000,000 Common Shares on each of the first three anniversary dates of the effective date of the Beartrack Agreement (1,000,000 Common Shares issued during the year ended June 30, 2019; 1,000,000 Common Shares issued during the year ended June 30, 2020 and 1,000,000 Common Shares issued on August 24, 2020), spending US\$10,000,000 on exploration and funding certain operating and maintenance costs during a five-year earn-in period ending on or before September 29, 2022 (approximately US\$10.5 million spent as of September 30, 2021).
+Revival will fund site O&M costs beginning on September 29, 2021.
+Upon completion of the acquisition, Revival will assume future site O&M cost obligations including site bonding surety.
+Such costs are to be determined at the time of assuming the interest in the property but are estimated at this time to be approximately \$850,000 annually.
+The current face of the bond is US\$10.2 million.
 Revival will also be required to provide a 1% NSR royalty, an additional NSR royalty of 0.5% (terminating when the payments of the additional royalty total US\$2 million), and pay the greater of US\$6 per ounce of gold in mineral resource or US\$15 per ounce of gold in mineral reserve as at the seventh anniversary of the transaction (September 29, 2024).

 In addition to the Beartrack Agreement, Revival has staked unpatented lode claims surrounding the Beartrack Gold Project.
-In total, as at the date of this AIF, the Corporation controls 559 claims at the Beartrack Gold Project, resulting in the project aggregating to approximately 7,589 acres (approximately 3,071 hectares).
+In total, as at the date of this AIF, the Corporation controls 559 claims at the Beartrack Gold Project, resulting in the project aggregating to approximately 7,502 acres (approximately 3,036 hectares).
 The Corporation commenced field operations shortly after closing the Beartrack Agreement.
-Operations have included mapping, rock chip and geochemical sampling, magnetic surveys, metallurgical testing, and core drilling.
+Operations have included mapping, rock chip and geochemical sampling, magnetic surveys, core drilling, metallurgical testing, geotechnical and hydrological field testing and environmental and permitting prepations.